Convening Communities of Practice

 Growing the Field of Community Engagement

 Tapping the Potential of Community Engagement is a four-part workshop series that introduces participants to the foundations of community engagement.

-Join us for our next Tapping the Potential of Community Engagement series June of 2018!
-Register here, or contact Angie for more information at firstname.lastname@example.org.
+Check back here in February 2020 for the next Tapping the Potential series registration, or contact Angie for details at firstname.lastname@example.org.